luxe/unilang/README.md

 ## The Next Layer
 Unilang is a **universal programming language (UPL)**.
 A UPL has not been formally defined prior to this document, but as an informal definition, envision a UPL as a language abstraction over GPLs and IDLs.
+It's a high level Universal Computer Oriented Language (UNCOL).
 UPLs are a universal encoding for developing software.
+In this case, Unilang is also a visual programming language (VPL).

 ## Addressing Scope